 - Needing to urinate more frequently than usual

 - Soreness, swelling and redness around the head of the penis (balanitis) or foreskin (balano-posthitis)

 How to get tested?

-You can make an appointment for any of our clinics held at St Catherine’s Health Centre 6 days a week.
-At the appointment you will examined by a nurse or doctor if you are experiencing any of the symptoms outlined above. .
+You can make an appointment for any of our clinics or come along to one of our Walk-in and wait clinics.* At the appointment you will examined by a nurse or doctor if you are experiencing any of the symptoms outlined above. .